jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 single argument, `params`, which is a table containing information about the current editor state (described in [MAIN](./MAIN.md)).
 If the callback returns `nil`, the working directory defaults to the project's root.

+### dynamic_command

+Optional callback to set `command` dynamically.
+Takes two arguments, a string containing the base `command` and a `params` object containing information about the current buffer's state.
+The callback should return a string containing the command to run or `nil`, meaning that no command should run.

+`dynamic_command` runs every time its parent generator runs and can affect performance, so it's best to cache its output when possible.

+Note that setting `dynamic_command` will disable `command` validation.

 ## formatter_factory